 Her meditation and collage practices eventually evolved into a template for work with others.
 In 2003 Sharon was invited to share her collage images at a local chapter of The Compassionate Friends (TCF) a world wide organization for parents who have lost children.
 She moved quickly onto the national stage for TCF, presenting meditation and collage workshops in Boston 2005, Dearborn 2006, Oklahoma City 2007, Nashville, 2008, Portland 2009, Arlington 2010, Minneapolis 2011, Costa Mesa 2012, Boston 2013, Chicago 2014, and Dallas 2015.
 In addition, Sharon is a workshop presenter for The Tragedy Assistance Program for Survivors (TAPS) an organization that offers immediate and long term emotional help, hope and healing to anyone grieving the death of a loved one in military service to America.
-She has presented at the TAPS: National Military Survivors Seminar 2009 - 2016. and the TAPS: National Suicide Survivors Conference 2009 -2016.
+She has facilitated the Artful Grief: Open Art Studio and presented various healing workshops at the TAPS: National Military Survivors Seminar 2009 - 2018. and the TAPS: National Suicide Survivors Conference 2009 -2018.
 At the Association for Death Education and Counseling, Sharon presented Artful Grief: A Case Study of Image Making and Meaning: Poster Presentation 2012, Artful Grief: Collage...transforming identity: Poster Presentation 2013, A Hero's Journey: Images of Descent, Initiation and Return: Workshop Presentation 2014 and Collage and Beyond in Thompson and Niemeyer's: Grief and the Expressive Arts: An Experiential Workshop 2015.

 Currently Sharon offers weekly art therapy circles: Artful Grief...at the refuge and spiritual and intuitive development circles: Soul gatherings...at the Refuge.
 Her workshops, shaped by her personal and professional experiences, are in demand and sought out by those working through issues of loss.
 Her workshops are a culmination of a life time of heart opening experiences and a devotion to the unfolding process of awakening.